-> International regulatory attention to green bond market development and growth
+International regulatory attention to green bond market development and growth

 Regulators have also convened internationally, under the 2016 G20 Chinese Presidency, to examine and provide official recognition of the need to grow international and domestic green bond markets.
 These efforts culminated in a statement made by Leaders in September 2016.
-The G20 Green Finance Synthesis Report, which was welcomed in the Leaders' Statement at Hangzhou, outlined voluntary options to enhance the ability of the financial system to mobilize private capital for green investment developed by the Green Finance Study Group (GFSG).
-The Leaders' Statement contains language referring to green bonds in paragraph 21: "We believe efforts could be made to... provide clear strategic policy signals and frameworks, promote voluntary principles for green finance, support the development of local green bond markets and promote international collaboration to facilitate cross-border investment in green bonds".
-10
+The G20 Green Finance Synthesis Report6, which was welcomed in the Leaders' Statement at Hangzhou, outlined voluntary options to enhance the ability of the financial system to mobilize private capital for green investment developed by the Green Finance Study Group (GFSG).
+The Leaders' Statement contains language referring to green bonds in paragraph 21: "We believe efforts could be made to... provide clear strategic policy signals and frameworks, promote voluntary principles for green finance, support the development of local green bond markets and promote international collaboration to facilitate cross-border investment in green bonds".7

-G20 Green Finance Study Group (2016), Green Finance Synthesis Report 2016.

-G20 Leaders' Communique at the Hangzhou Summit (2016).
+- 5 FEBRABAN/CEBDS (2016), Guide to Issuing Green Bonds in Brazil.
+Climate Finance Advisory Group (CCFC) (2018), Green Bond Principles MX. - 6 G20 Green Finance Study Group (2016), Green Finance Synthesis Report 2016. - 7 G20 Leaders' Communique at the Hangzhou Summit (2016).